zenodo/zenodo/docs/development/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If the feature you've implemented involves only the changes in Zenodo
-repository, you will only need to create a one PR to Zenodo.
+repository, you will only need to create one PR to Zenodo.
 If the changes
 involve also any of the Invenio modules, you will also have to create a PR in
 that corresponding Invenio repository on GitHub.